Cloture: Procedures

+In the House of Lords, the Lord Speaker does not possess an equivalent power.
+He must read a statement stating the motion should only be used in exceptional circumstances, and then asks the member if they wish to persist with moving it.
+If they do, then the motion is put immediately without debate.
+Only one closure motion is permitted per debate.

 Specific to legislation, a guillotine motion, formally an allocation of time motion, limits the amount of time for a particular stage of a bill.
-Debate ceases when the allotted time expires; a single vote is taken immediately to pass the stage of the bill and, in the case of a committee stage or report stage, to accept all undebated sections and government amendments.
+Debate ceases when the allotted time expires.
+A single vote is taken immediately to pass the stage of the bill and, in the case of a committee stage or report stage, to accept all undebated sections and government amendments.
 The use of guillotines has been replaced by the programme motion, where the amount of time for each stage is agreed after a bill's second reading.
-Both guillotine motions and programme motions are specific to the Commons; the Lords does not permit time restrictions.
+Both guillotine motions and programme motions are specific to the Commons.
+The Lords does not permit time restrictions.